vectranetworks/vaedbl/README.md

 ### Configuration
 Once setup is complete a configuration page is available at ```http://<host>:8080/config``` by default.
 The brain's URL, API token are required.
+The API token once entered will be retained and won't need to be added every time a change is made even though it is not displays.
 Additional parameters configure which IPs are supplied in the source and destination blocklists.

 **Alternate method**